Master of Arts in School Librarianship with an Embedded Teacher Librarian Services Credential (Online)

 - Email account

-Other equipment, such as a digital camera, Web cam, and CD burner, may be needed with certain courses and student-selected projects.
+Other equipment, such as a digital camera or webcam, may be needed with certain courses and student-selected projects.

-- Current operating systems (Mac: OS X; PC: Windows XP or newer)
+- Current operating system (Mac: OS X; PC: Windows XP or newer)

-- Latest version of Firefox, Safari, or Internet Explorer
+- Latest version of Google Chrome, Firefox, Safari, or Internet Explorer/Microsoft Edge

 - Microsoft Office

-NOTE: To see information regarding other credentials and degree programs for teachers, please visit apu.edu/education/.
+NOTE: For information regarding other credentials and degree programs for teachers, visit the School of Education website.